A village Called Klong Toei

 MRT Sirikit center and exit1 soi Paisingto.
 When out of the station take a left and about 20 meters further go left.
 If you want to visit the rooster breeder after the charcoal man walks along the Klong to the end, if not, pass El Mercado and straight into the very narrow alley (where you can find the motorcycle rental) and immediately to the right, and again to the right, then walk through the small alleys.
 Do not hesitate to retrace your steps or to the Rama 4 Road or to Soi 22.

 Attractions.
 Flow house, Urban playground climbing, Benjakiti park, bars, and massage parlors soi 22,

 The Ruen Mallika Royal Thai Cuisine and the local restaurant are located in this area as well as the rat na (lad na).

 A Tiny Isan Restaurant

 At the beginning of this year, a new tiny restaurant (4 tables) has just opened, located a few steps after El Mercado.
 Isan food, a menu that offers a wide choice of dishes, of course, the inevitable classic somtam (papaya salad) but also with cucumbers, marinated oysters, corn, fresh shrimps, vermicelli and salted crab, and don’t forget to order the khao niaow (sticky rice) somtam is always served with raw green vegetables.
 Lab Moo Spicy minced-pork salad, a soup that I like is Kaeng Het (a mixture of mushrooms) which here is quite spicy, so be careful.
-In the preparation of the somtam the chef will ask the customer how many chilies they want, you have the answer, may pet kap/ka.
+In the preparation of the dishes, the chef will ask the customer how many chilies they want, you have the answer, may pet kap/ka.

-Motorcycle rental, bad boy, a few steps from the MRT Sirikit Center station, call 0823515323 speaks English.
+Motorcycle rental, bad boy, a few steps from the MRT Queen Sirikit Center station, call 0823515323 speaks English.

 If you have any questions, I will be happy to help you.